sdesa/powerbiangularapp/README.md

 # This sample is an angular wrapper application that uses power bi embedding to embed a report.

-# This is accompanied by an Azure Function app "powerbifunctionapp" that you need to have running on the default 7071 port.
+### For the sample to run and render the report, there needs to be an Azure Function app "powerbifunctionapp" that you need to have running on the default 7071 port.

+### This source code is accompanied by a blog that you can access here which has additional setup instructions that you need to complete before running this.

 Running instructions: